 - Station 3 - Plastic recycling and production of new objects

 At the third station, the sorted and crushed waste can be turned into something new again.
 For this purpose, the desired color of the granulate is mixed individually and then filled into the cylinder of the hand injection molding machine (HoliPress).
 Now it is once again a matter of concentrating all one's strength and pressing down the large hand lever.
-After demolding, each schoolchild can call a new component (e.g. a spinning top, Lego brick or snap hook made from 100% plastic waste) their own and take it home afterwards.
+After demolding, each schoolchild can call a new component (e.g. a spinning top, terminal block or snap hook made from 100% plastic waste) their own and take it home afterwards.

 As of now, in cooperation with the State Office for Schools and Education in Saxony (Lasub), we offer an free, 3-hour training seminar for teachers and educators on the topic of sustainability and recycling under the heading "Education for sustainable development".

 In this training course entitled "What's in the yogurt pot besides yogurt?"all participants will gain a basic understanding of the processes and interrelationships that are necessary for a functioning and sustainable circular economy in order to sensitize them to the responsible use of plastics as a recyclable material.
 In addition, the participants are enabled to carry out the Recycling Day on their own initiative at the respective school or club with the acquired learning content and by using simple and small loan equipment, which can be borrowed from the KUZ for the duration of e.g. the project day or week for a fee.
 Schools participating in the Ralf Rangnick Foundation's "Unternehmen machen Schule" project can apply for funding of the rental fee.

 Therefore, we would like to invite all interested teachers and school educators in Leipzig and the surrounding area to this training at the KUZ.
 We recommend that at least two participants per school take part in the workshop in order to be able to support each other in the implementation of the RecyclingDay.